 Tip #5: The RP works great with Canon’s L lenses.

 I was surprised to find that the RP works great with Canon’s L lenses, perhaps even better than the non-L lenses do.
 The RP’s 26 Megapixel sensor provides a lot of resolution and the 4k video with HDR can get your surprisingly close to professional looking output.
 This is why I think the RP is a great value, it does seem to get a little bit better with Canon’s best RF L lenses.

 Tip #6: Turn the camera off every chance you get.

 When it comes to using the EOS RP one of the big challenges is managing the battery life.
 You can really improve things by being diligent about turning the camera off every chance you get.
 I have personally seen the battery life vary between 250 shots and go as high as nearly 800 shots.
-If you really want to maximize the number of shots you get from the camera turning it off right after you take your picture is key.
+If you really want to maximize the number of images you get from the camera this one simple trick can easily double the number of pictures you can take.

 Tip #7: Use face tracking.